carosellagiuliano-max/welltry/codex.md

 - Supabase Storage for images and documents
 - Supabase Edge Functions or Route Handlers for sensitive server logic

-Payments
+Payments and POS

 - Stripe as primary payment provider in CHF
 - Support Stripe Checkout and or Stripe Payment Intents
 - Prepare for Twint via Stripe if required in Switzerland
+- Support alternative method pay at venue with:
+  - cash
+  - terminal payments
-- Support alternative method pay at venue with optional deposit or no show fee
+  - optional deposit or no show fee for bookings

 Email and notifications